Using the Portable UDP Conduit¶

-# Use SSH to spawn jobs export GASNET_SPAWNFN=S # Which ssh command should be used? ssh is the default. export GASNET_SSH_CMD=ssh # Disable X11 forwarding export GASNET_SSH_OPTIONS=-x # Specify which hosts to spawn on. export GASNET_SSH_SERVERS="host1 host2 host3 ..."
+# Use SSH to spawn jobs export GASNET_SPAWNFN=S # Which ssh command should be used? ssh is the default. export GASNET_SSH_CMD=ssh # Disable X11 forwarding export GASNET_SSH_OPTIONS=-x # Specify which hosts to spawn on; SSH_SERVERS can be used equivalently export GASNET_SSH_SERVERS="host1 host2 host3 ..."

 where host1, host2, host3, … are the names of the

 workstations that will serve as your Chapel locales.
 In

 order to run your Chapel program on k locales, you must

 GASNET_SSH_SERVERS variable.
 To avoid

 typing in passwords for each node, you will probably want

 ./hello6-taskpar-dist -nl 2